pcorey/pcorey.github.io/_posts/2014-08-26-look-ma-no-wordpress.markdown

 };
 </code></pre>

-I'm planning on pumping out a handfull of micro-blogs.
+I'm planning on pumping out a handful of micro-blogs.
 Small things I've been planning on writing down, but haven't had a place to.